kristianmandrup/schema-to-yup/Readme.md

 According to the JSON schema specs, you are free to add extra metadata to the field schema definitions beyond those supported "natively".

+You can use the building blocks of this library to support alternative validators other than Yup.
+See [Supporting alternative validators](#supporting-alternative-validators)

 ## Customisation hooks

 This library is built to be easy to customise or extend to suit individual developer needs.